Craft Mobile FAQ

 What is pay-as-you-go (PAYG)?

-If you’re a pay-as-you-go (PAYG) customer, you pay for your energy use in advance by adding credit to your account.
-It’s like having a PAYG mobile contract or Oyster card in London.
+If you’re a pay-as-you-go (PAYG) customer, you pay for your heat and hot water in advance by adding credit to your account.
+It’s like having a PAYG mobile contract.
+The meter will deduct payments each day to cover the fixed and usage charges for the heat used.

-Try to always keep your smart meter in credit, to avoid any temporary suspension to your heating/hot water supply.
-We provide £5 emergency credit that kicks in if you run out of credit.
-This is paid back when you next top-up.
+Try to always keep your account in credit to avoid any temporary suspension to your heating and hot water supply.
+We provide £5 emergency credit that you can choose to activate if you run out of credit.
+This is paid back when you next top up.

 How do I top up on PAYG?